GoogleCloudPlatform/cloud-hackathons/hacks/bq-dwh/README.md

 After configuring the Dataform repository, create a new _Development Workspace_, solve any errors and execute the pipeline with the *tag* `staging`.
 Once you have a successful run, commit your changes.

 > **Note** The provided `git-secret` has a dummy value, it'll be ignored when you pull from the repository.
 When you link a Git repository, Dataform clones that repository _locally_ (in your Dataform Development Workspace) and you can commit your changes to your local copy.
-Normally you'd be able to push those changes to the remote (either main or a different branch), but since the provided secret doesn't have any write permissions, you won't be able to that for this exercise.
+Normally you'd be able to push those changes to the remote (either main or a different branch), but since the provided secret doesn't have any write permissions, you won't be able to do that for this exercise.

 ### Success Criteria